Overview: Migrate your file shares to Microsoft 365 with Migration Manager

 Setup migration agents.
 Download and install a setup file on each computer or virtual machine you want to connect to Migration Manager.

 Create tasks & migrate.
 Create a task by entering the URL of the network file share that you want to migrate (your source) and the URL of the SharePoint site where you are migrating your content (your destination).
-Migration Manager does the rest.
-However many tasks you create, Migration Manager will automatically distribute the tasks across all the connected agents.
+Your tasks will be automatically assigned to the next available agent.

 Monitor and report.
 Monitor progress across all agents and access reports from one central location.